 In the past few years, the number of EdTech startups in India has gone up quite significantly.
 It’s also equally true that a large number of EdTech startups are closing down every other day within a few months of operation.
 The use of technology in education has become almost a necessity these days.
 And, the importance of technology in education cannot be denied.
-However, many education technology companies seem to be failing in implementing the right strategies.
+However, many Indian education technology companies seem to be failing in implementing the right strategies.

 Opportunities in the Indian Education Industry